plurporkel/MiniBBS-Plus/README.md

 2. Upload the files to wherever you want your forum to be.
 Browse to install.php in your web browser and follow the instructions.

 ## License (MIT)
-Copyright (C) 2011 by MiniBBS contributors
+Copyright (C) 2025 by MiniBBS-Plus contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: